sikhlana/opti-demo/README.md

 ### Third-party Applications Used

 - **Nginx**<br>
-  To serve the statically-generated site for the visitors.
+  To serve the statically-generated site for the frontend panel.
 - **MySQL**<br>
-  RDB for the main application.
+  Relational database for the main application.
 - **Redis**<br>
-  In-memory database used as a cache and job queueing store.
+  In-memory database used as a cache and job queueing store for the main application.
 - **Minio**<br>
   OSS alternative of S3 for persistent storage of the scraped contents and images.